harleen7/Gatsby-starter-minimal-blog/content/posts/whats-googles-uule-parameter/index.md

 [https://www.google.com/search?q=restaurants&uule=w+CAIQICIITmV3IFlvcms](https://www.google.com/search?q=restaurants&uule=w+CAIQICIITmV3IFlvcms)

 In this example, "w+CAIQICINVW5pdGVkIFlvcms" is the uule representation of the location "New York, USA."
 It consists of 3 things:
-1. A fixed paramter which is w+CAIQI
+1. A fixed paramter which is w+CAIQICI
 2. The length of the string called New York
 3. The base-64 encoded city name.